zxc916684603/ecs/intl.en-US/SDK Reference/Use API to run ECS/Create multiple instances at a time.md

 Create RunInstancesRequest object and then enter the related parameters:

 In this example, we create two instances and specify to automatically check the instance status every 10 seconds.
-The creation procedure ends when the instance status turns into Running.
+The creation procedure ends when the instance status turns into **Running**.

 ```
 # your access key Id